 Like altruism.
 If there's a silver lining to this current scourge, it's got to be this.
 The coronavirus Covid-19 is reaching across borders, defying classes, sinking its viral teeth into any hospitable body, rich or poor, famous or unknown, on land or at sea.
-Simultaneously, the vast majority of the world’s population is openly receptive to a universal sense of likeness, an awareness that we share the same hopes and despairs, that all our tears are salty and all our smiles crinkly.
+Simultaneously, the vast majority of the world’s population is openly receptive to a universal likeness, an awareness that we share the same hopes and despairs, that blood is always red, that all our tears are salty and our smiles crinkly.
 The more governments lie to us about the numbers, the reality of the sickness, the truth about its transmission, the more we join forces, the more solidarity—Solidarność—we feel with one another, the more we want to help.

 Last night I heard that the quarantined Italians are singing.
 The whole country is on lockdown and everyone's out on their balconies and rooftops singing arias and folksongs, playing sonatas and strumming chords, belting out the National Anthem.
 A neighborhood in Turin danced the Macarena together.
 Sicilians are out on their varandas dancing and singing with accordions and tambourines.